DeNepo/web-apps/README.md

 1. _start with your user_ Begin by identifying the type of person who will want ot use your app, and why they would want to use it.
 Who is this project for?
 What does the app do for them?
 Why is this helpful?
 2. _define your data_ Before you start coding, understand the data your application will be using.
 This includes writing the schema and creating some starter data by hand.
-3. _write your backend first_ After defining your data, write an API that allows users to create, read, update, and delete entries in your data file.
+3. _write your backend first_ After defining your data, write an API that allows users to create, read, update, and delete entries in your data file(s).

-Your finished repository should include:

-- A `development-strategy.md` file to explain how you built the app in small pieces
-- One branch per step in your `development-strategy.md`
-- A complete README.md
-- A working frontend in the `/client` directory
-- A working API in the `/api` directory
-- A schema and valid data in the `/data` directory
-- A deployed demo using Heroku

 #### Checklist